To celebrate Independence Day, we will close Friday, July 3rd through Sunday, July 5.

-Orders placed on our web site after 12 noon, Thursday, will ship Monday, July 28.
+Orders placed through this web site after 3PM on Thursday, July 2, will be shipped on Monday, July 6.

 The Quick 220TM power Supply technically uses the fact that 220 / 240 volts AC is supplied to most facilities.
 The 220 / 240 volts is divided into 110/120 volt circuits for distribution within the building.
 Using standard 110 / 120 volt outlets and the Quick 220, the user can quickly identify and connect to the separated 110 / 120 volt halves of the original 220 / 240, restoring the 220/240 volt AC option without adding new electrical circuits or wiring to the building.